 Language, itself, was probably discovered in rudimentary form and then expanded, refined, memorized and passed on in this manner.
 Customs and what we would call “practical activities” were also re-enacted and rehearsed in ritual.
 The hunt, mate-selection, social organization, healing, birth and burial were all taken up symbolically in ritual.
 Oral Traditions were developed and “tales” of origins and ancestors were established.
 Dennett quotes researcher Scott Atran, “Humans, it appears, are the only animals that spontaneously engage in creative, rhythmic bodily coordination to enhance possibilities for cooperation” (141).

 Today we know that songs, prayers, speeches and many kinds of writing utilize rhythm and often rhyme, and this, too, was a discovery or invention long in the making and likely originating in forms of Ritual Events.
 Rhythm and rhyme are also memory aides and attention devises and like language had no individual inventor.

-Now I Lay Me Down To Sleep: printed In The New England Primer.
+Rhythm and rhyme are memory aides, for example: Now I Lay Me Down To Sleep.
+First printed In The New England Primer.
 This primer was first published in about 1690 and was designed for use in the colonies.
 It replaced The Bible as the foundation of American education before 1800.
-Who has not heard it; who has not remembered it.
+Who has not heard it; who has not remembered it?
 The ritual of prayer, combined with rhythm and rhyme.